AyushJhin07/Automation/docs/operations/queue.md

 ## Incident response polling

-Administrators can poll the execution infrastructure via `GET /api/admin/workers/status` when triaging queue incidents.
-The endpoint is protected by the standard admin token middleware and returns structured JSON suitable for dashboards or ad-hoc scripts.
+Operators with the `execution:read` permission (granted to admins, members, and viewers by default) can poll the execution infrastructure via `GET /api/admin/workers/status` when triaging queue incidents.
+The endpoint now checks the RBAC permission directly, allowing incident responders without the `admin` role to access telemetry while still rejecting callers who lack the required capability.
+It returns structured JSON suitable for dashboards or ad-hoc scripts.
 A sample response includes:

 ```json